Junagarh Fort: Overview

 Between the main gate and the palace, there is a quadrangle, and then another gate called the Tripolia gate (triple gateway) before accessing the royal chambers.
-Next to this gate is a small temple called the Har Mandir, where the Royal family used to offer worship.
+Next to this gate is a small temple called the Har Mandir, where the royal family used to offer worship.
 In the quadrangle, which houses a large pavilion with a water pool built in Carrara Italian marble.
 The Karan Mahal, where public audience was held in the Diwan-i-Am by Karan Singh (1631–39) and his successors till the 20th century, can also be seen in the same quadrangle.

 Palaces

 Karan Mahal (Public Audience Hall) was built by Karan Singh in c.1680 to mark his victory over the Mughal Emperor Aurangzeb.
 It is considered one of the most exquisite palaces built with gardens, which displays the aesthetic sensibilities of the royalty of Rajasthan.
 It has stained glass windows and intricately carved balconies built in stone and wood fluted columns.
 Later Rajas, Anup Singh, and Surat Singh, also added a lot of glitter to this palace with inlaid polychrome glass, intricate mirror patterns, and red and gold paint.
 In the coronation chamber, there is a shored up alcove, which was used as a throne.

-Phool Mahal ("Flower Palace") is the oldest part of the palace and was built by king Raja Rai Singh of Bikaner, who ruled between 1571-1668.
+Phool Mahal ("Flower Palace") is the oldest part of the palace and was built by king Raja Rai Singh of Bikaner, who ruled between 1571 and 1668.

 Anup Mahal is a multi-storey structure, which functioned as the administrative headquarters of the kingdom.
 It has ornate wooden ceilings with inlaid mirrors, Italian tiles, and fine lattice windows and balconies.
 It has some gold leaf paintings.
 It is considered one of the "grandest construction".

 Chandra Mahal has the most luxurious room in the palace, which houses gold plated deities and paintings inlaid with precious stones.
 In the royal bedroom, mirrors have been strategically placed so that the Maharaja could see from his bed, any intruder entering his room.

-Ganga Mahal was built in the 20th century by Ganga Singh who reigned for 56 years from 1887 to 1943, has a large durbar hall known as the Ganga Singh Hall that houses the Museum.
+Ganga Mahal was built in the 20th century by Ganga Singh who reigned for 56 years from 1887 to 1943, has a large durbar hall known as the Ganga Singh Hall that houses the museum.
 The museum has exhibits of war weaponry and also a World War I aeroplane (biplane), which is stated to be well maintained.

 Badal Mahal (The weather palace) is part of the Anup Mahal extensions.
 It has paintings of Shekhawati Dundlod chiefs paying respects to the Maharaja of Bikaner in different types of turbans.
 Photos of people standing on nails, wood, swords and saws are also depicted here – a display of faith and endurance.
 The walls in this palace depict fresco paintings of the Hindu god Krishna and his consort Radha amidst the rain clouds.

 Bikaneri Havelies located both within and outside the fort in the Bikaner city's by lanes are also of unique architectural style in home architecture.
 Aldous Huxley who visited these havelis reportedly said "They are the pride of Bikaner."